brymck/finansu/index.md

 #summary Some color-related functions.

 These functions are designed to aid in the development of themes, just because I got tired of converting hexadecimal colors using online tools.
-It supports the conversion of [http://en.wikipedia.org/wiki/Web_colors hexadecimal], [http://en.wikipedia.org/wiki/RGB_color_model RGB] and [http://en.wikipedia.org/wiki/HSL_and_HSV HSV] colors between each other.
+It supports the conversion of [hexadecimal](http://en.wikipedia.org/wiki/Web_colors), [RGB](http://en.wikipedia.org/wiki/RGB_color_model) and [HSV](http://en.wikipedia.org/wiki/HSL_and_HSV) colors between each other.

 `RGBToHex`
 ----------